AnnArborTees/bootstrap5_form/RELEASING.md

 # Releasing

-Follow these steps to release a new version of bootstrap_form to rubygems.org.
+Follow these steps to release a new version of bootstrap5_form to rubygems.org.

 ## Prerequisites

-* You must have commit rights to the bootstrap_form repository.
+* You must have commit rights to the bootstrap5_form repository.
-* You must have push rights for the bootstrap_form gem on rubygems.org.
+* You must have push rights for the bootstrap5_form gem on rubygems.org.
 * You must be using a Ruby version that is not end-of-life.

 ## How to release

 1. Determine which would be the correct next version number according to [semver](http://semver.org/).
-2. Update the version in `./lib/bootstrap_form/version.rb`.
+2. Update the version in `./lib/bootstrap5_form/version.rb`.
 3. Make sure that you have all the gems necessary for testing and releasing.

        BUNDLE_GEMFILE=gemfiles/7.1.gemfile bundle update